zstenger93/scop/README.md

 ## Shaders

-`Vertex and fragmentshader` source file has been used here which are technically executables passed down to the [shader](https://en.wikipedia.org/wiki/Shader), but they have slightly specific syntax for in and output.
+`Vertex and fragmentshader` source file has been used here which are technically executables passed down to the [shader](https://en.wikipedia.org/wiki/Shader), but they have slightly specific syntax for in and output called GLSL (OpenGL Shading Language)1.

 In short the vertex shader output will be your fragmentshader input, but you can pass down values to both from your code itself as well.